aristanetworks/avd-workshops/workshops/avd.md

 Each group_vars file is listed in the following tabs.

 === "SITE1_FABRIC"
     At the Fabric level (SITE1_FABRIC), the following variables are defined in **group_vars/SITE1_FABRIC.yml**.
-The fabric name, design type (l2ls), l3spine and leaf node type defaults, interface links, and core interface P2P links are defined at this level.
+The fabric name, design type (l2ls), node type defaults, interface links, and core interface P2P links are defined at this level.
 Other variables you must supply include:

     - spanning_tree_mode
     - spanning_tree_priority